 Listen to the blog!

-What Is an MMI Interview Prep Course?
+What Is an MMI Prep Course?

-An MMI interview prep course provides applicants to professional programs with expert help in preparing for their multiple-mini interviews.
-MMIs are becoming increasingly popular as evaluation tools for applicants to many post-secondary professional programs in the health-related disciplines in particular.
-For instance, MMIs are commonly seen in medical school requirements as well as PA school requirements.
-MMI interview prep courses help students ace this unique and challenging interview format through the use of mock interviews, professional feedback, and expert strategies for tackling questions.
-Performing well in your MMI interview is crucial, and it can be difficult to prepare for without assistance.
-Since the MMI can make or break your admission to certain professional programs, many students invest in a prep course to not only ace the interview but reap the long-term benefits of expert help.
+An MMI, or multiple mini interview prep course provides applicants to professional programs with expert help in preparing for their multiple-mini interviews.
+MMIs are becoming increasingly popular as evaluation tools for applicants to many post-secondary professional programs, in the health-related disciplines in particular.
+For instance, MMIs are commonly seen in medical school requirements as well as nursing school requirements, dental school requirements and PA school requirements.

 Professional Programs Which Use MMI Interviews

-Do I need an MMI interview prep course?
+Do I Need an MMI Prep Course?

 So, do you really need an MMI interview prep course to ace your interviews?
 Not everyone needs an interview prep course or MMI interview coaching to do well, but it can certainly be a huge help in learning how to prepare for this type of interview format.
 An MMI interview prep course provides expert advice on practicing for your MMI and developing the critical professional skills you will need.
+It can also help demystify the sometimes unfamiliar process for most students.

 If you’re not sure if you need an MMI interview prep course to succeed, ask yourself the following questions:

-- Are you lacking in any aspects of your professional behavior?
+1. Are you lacking in any aspects of your professional behavior?

-- Could you benefit from help with articulating your thoughts clearly and concisely?
+2. Could you benefit from help with articulating your thoughts clearly and concisely?

-- Do you need guidance on developing strong decision-making skills?
+3. Do you need guidance on developing strong decision-making skills?

-- Should you work on improving your time management and organizational skills?
+4. Should you work on improving your time management and organizational skills?

-- Are you unsure how to prepare for the MMI interview?
+5. Are you unsure how to prepare for the MMI interview?

-- Are you unfamiliar with the MMI format, question types, and answer strategies?
+6. Are you unfamiliar with the MMI format, question types, and answer strategies?

-- Do you get nervous during interviews or have trouble performing under pressure?
+7. Do you get nervous during interviews or have trouble performing under pressure?

-If you answered yes to any of these questions, the good news is that an MMI prep course can help you!
+If you answered yes to any of these questions, the good news is that an MMI interview course can help you!
 One of the most critical tools of an MMI interview prep course is a mock interview, which simulates the real thing and allows you to practice and get comfortable with this unique interview format.
 This, combined with the advice and guidance of a professional MMI consultant, provides you with the best MMI prep possible.
 Read on to find out how an MMI interview prep course can help you and what you should look for in your ideal course.

 Want to see a realistic mock MMI session?
 Check out this video: